Skip to content

 Community Management Skills

-Reporting and storytelling – Essential for conveying the value of the community to stakeholders and providing quarterly or annual reports or updates.
+Reporting and storytelling – These are essential for conveying the value of the community to stakeholders.
+They also provide quarterly or annual reports or updates.

 Writing – Creating great content is vital to communicating clearly to community members and engaging and inspiring participation.